- Abruzzo

 Tasting Notes.

-Duris Selection has an intense ruby color with violet tones.
-Aromas of red black fruits, slight floral with balsamic.
-In the mouth, it is a wine with a good volume, lively acidity and round tannins, with a persistent finish.
+Duris Reserva has an intense ruby color with violet hues.
+Aromas of red fruits, with floral and spicy nuances.
+In the mouth, it is a balanced wine with round tannins and a long and pleasant aftertaste.

 Production

 The grapes were harvested manually at the perfect point of maturation, from different plots and immediately processed in the cellar.
 After destemming and gentle crushing, the grapes were sent to stainless steel vats, where alcoholic fermentation took place.
 During this phase, gentle macerations are carried out at a controlled temperature.
+After fermentation, it aged in 225L French oak barrels for 9 months.
+Before bottling, the wine was slightly stabilized and filtered.

 Maturation